kadamwhite/talks/2014/wcsf-node-wp/wp-and-node.md

-## Authentication
+## Authentication & Pagination

-Basic Auth is too simplistic,
-and OAuth is complex
+Works, but unsatisfying

-Note: we worked around this by filtering existing data and making custom endpoints to serve "private" content, but that only worked because we were read-only from WP.
+Note: Basic Auth is too simplistic, and OAuth is complex.
+We worked around this by filtering existing data and making custom endpoints to serve "private" content, but that only worked because we were read-only from WP.
 Where things get interesting is when you read-write.

-## Pagination

-Works, but unsatisfying

-Note: Not available for some types of queries, e.g. WP_User_Query doesn't permit pagination, and the way in which it is exposed needs some love
+Pagination, on the other hand, is just not available for some types of queries: e.g. WP_User_Query doesn't permit pagination, and the way in which it is exposed needs some love

-## That "best UI"...
+## That &ldquo;Best UI&rdquo;...

 !["View Post" link: one of many](images/view-post-link.png)